 Whether and how to enhance the user plane handling for session continuity and mobility between access network and data network (i.e., best path selection considering ULCL and PSA-UPF path metrics, and/or for specific services).

+NOTE： Whether and how the capability of the transmission network impacts the user plane flexibility will be considered as part of the study.